hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Used  Teamwork> Teamwork Export: Data Exchange file write to create an exchange file with the two documents (RIS & PDF).
 Opened M-Method 2020 and then...
 Teamwork> Teamwork Import: reading from Exchange file data.
 It asked whether I wanted to import the RIS as new, so uncheck that box, andit looks like it recognises the PDFas the name is identical.

 With heart in mouth, I click Next, it confirms 22 codes and 8 coded segments.
 Next.
-Overwrite existing segement boundaries with imported ones? yes.
+Overwrite existing segment boundaries with imported ones? yes.
 Other options are inner bounds, outer bounds and keep existing.
-52 variables? not sure that I moght eant to delete those.
+52 variables? not sure that I might want to delete those.
 Import.

 Automatically creates a backup prior to Merge.